celestiaorg/celestia-app/pkg/wrapper/spec.md

 ## Abstract
 In Celestia, transactions are grouped into identical-size shares and arranged in a `k` by `k` matrix, called [original data square](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/data_structures.md#arranging-available-data-into-shares).
 The rows and columns of the original data square is then extended using 2D Reed-Solomon erasure coding.
-The extended version is called extended data square which consists of 4 quadrants namely, `Q0`, `Q1`, `Q2`, and `Q3`.
+The extended version is called extended data square, that is a `2k` by `2k` square consisting of 4 quadrants namely, `Q0`, `Q1`, `Q2`, and `Q3`.
-Figure 1 demonstrates a sample data square and its extended version.
 `Q0` corresponds to the original data square.
 `Q1` is the row-wise erasure coded data of `Q0`.
 `Q2` is the column-wise erasure coded data of `Q0`.
 `Q3` is the erasure coded data of `Q2`.
-The extended version is a `2k` by `2k` square.
+Figure 1 provides an illustration of a sample data square and its extended version.
 ```markdown
   k         k
  -------   -------